Hermetic Programming: Parameterizing Access to State

 Figure 1.
 Illustration of hermetic vs non-hermetic functions.
 Non-hermetic functions are hard-wired to state.

 It is interaction with state that makes a function impure, not access.
-The most widely accepted definition of purity is referential transparency: an expression can be replaced by its value in any program context without changing observable3 behavior.
-A function fails referential transparency when evaluation interacts with observable state: either it affects state, or it returns different outputs for the same inputs because it is affected by state.
+The most widely accepted definition of purity is referential transparency: an expression can be replaced by its value in any program context without changing observable4 behavior.
+A function fails referential transparency when evaluation interacts with observable state: either it affects state, or it is affected by state and so can return different results for the same inputs.

 Interaction vs Access Grid: Examples